core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 the connection (see {{sec-abort}}).

-CoAP requests and responses are exchanged asynchronously over the TCP/TLS connection.
+CoAP requests and responses are exchanged asynchronously over the transport connection.
 A CoAP client can send multiple requests without waiting for a response and the CoAP server can return responses in any order.
 Responses MUST be returned over the same connection as the originating request.
 Concurrent requests are differentiated by their Token, which is scoped locally to the connection.

-The connection is bi-directional, so requests can be sent both by the entity that established the connection (Connection Initiator) and the remote host (Connection Acceptor).
+The transport connection is bi-directional, so requests can be sent both by the entity that established the connection (Connection Initiator) and the remote host (Connection Acceptor).
 If one side does not implement a CoAP server, an error response MUST be